 Considerations:

-- Detect user's preferred language
+- Detect user's preferred language.

-- Translate all message content
+- Translate all message content.

-- Localize dates and currency
+- Localize dates and currency.

-- Test character limits in target language
+- Test character limits in target language (translations often expand text length).

 Right-to-Left Languages:

-- Ensure proper text direction
+- Ensure proper text direction.

-- Test on actual devices
+- Test on actual devices.

-- Verify link placement
+- Verify link placement.

 Measuring Success and ROI